Processing Knowledge

 Grading

-After a toll refiner receives your converters, the units are counted or graded.
+After a toll refiner receives your used catalytic converters, the units are counted or graded.
 This is an important step because processors will use the grading report for comparison once the assay is complete.
 But we’ll get to that later!

 During grading, processors look for total units, unit fullness, and material types (DPFs, OEMs, Aftermarkets, foil, etc).